jpabadir/pace-c/meeting-minutes/client-minutes/oct20-client-minutes.md

 ### ACTION ITEMS
 10/20-1.
 The team needs to decide on how Mentors register, and reflect any changes in the System requirements document **Due October 20th**
+10/20-2.
+The team shoud discuss how we want to deploy the site **During October 23 Team Meeting**